Apply online at the link below:

 To be considered for admission into the Creative Nonfiction program, an applicant must hold a bachelor's degree from an accredited college or university.

 - Official transcripts of all undergraduate and graduate work sent directly by the institution to the Welch Center for Graduate and Professional Studies.
 Official transcripts may also be included with the application, but only if they are in the institution's sealed envelope.

-- Three letters of recommendation from people who can provide an informed opinion of the applicant's writing ability and capacity for self-directed study.
+- Two letters of recommendation from people who can provide an informed opinion of the applicant's writing ability and capacity for self-directed study.
+The recommendation process is completed online through the application portal but paper forms are available upon request.
+At the discretion of the program director and director of admissions additional letters of recommendation may be requested.